-170. Tech Trek Alumnae Community
+170. Tech Trek Alum Community

-170.1 Tracking Former Campers Branch coordinators are expected to keep track of their campers for five (5) years after their attendance at Tech Trek.
+170.1 Tracking Former Campers

+Branch coordinators are expected to keep track of their campers for five (5) years after their attendance at Tech Trek.
 Upon request, Branch coordinators will receive a spreadsheet listing current information on file for former campers and are expected to assist the Tech Trek program director in keeping the information updated and current.
-An online tool will be created to facilitate regular updating by alumnae and branch members.
-A tool kit is available to provide guidance to branches and alumnae wishing to establish a local Tech Trek alumnae group (TTAG).
-170.2 Tech Trek Alumnae Community The Tech Trek program director will appoint a chair to oversee the operation and vitality of a Tech Trek alumnae community (TTAC) Advisory Board composed of and managed by alumnae members who are invited to apply annually.
-The TTAC advisory board is responsible for establishing their own governance structure modeled on existing local TTAG organizations, with the ultimate mission of planning statewide alumni events/activities and making program recommendations to support effective STEM community building after camp and during the high school years.
+An online tool will be created to facilitate regular updating by alums and branch members.
+A tool kit is available to provide guidance to branches and alums wishing to establish a local Tech Trek Alum group (TTAG).

+170.2 Tech Trek Alum Community

+The Tech Trek program director will appoint a coordinator to oversee the operation and vitality of a Tech Trek Alum community (TTAC) Advisory Board composed of and managed by alum members who are invited to apply annually.

+The TTAC advisory board is responsible for establishing their own governance structure modeled on existing local TTAG organizations, with the ultimate mission of planning statewide alum events/activities and making program recommendations to support effective STEM community building after camp and into high school years.

 Expenses incurred for statewide activities or programs are paid from the Tech Trek general account.
 Expenses incurred for local TTAG activities are paid from branch or interbranch council funds.
+Special funding may be available from unrestricted funds for alum projects as approved by the AAUW California BOD

-Alumnae will be notified of planned activities or events via the Tech Trek website, email, or other social media channels such as LinkedIn, Instagram, Slack, or other platforms.
+Alums will be notified of planned activities or events via the Tech Trek website, email, or other social media channels such as LinkedIn, Instagram, Slack, or other platforms.
 Branch coordinators may also be engaged to help notify former campers.